equipe22/pymedext_core/README.md

 help                           Display available commands in Makefile

 ```
+# How to used

+1) create a file config/.git-credentials based on the config/.git-credentials_template
+ http:user:pass@github.com
+2) run make build.
+If you are under proxy modify the bin/build.sh script.
+3)

 # TODO
 ## Alice
 - implement a generic APIConnector with the request function
-- add the whole api of Doccano as a Source in an other file called DoccanoSource
+- add the whole api of Doccano as a Source in an other file called DoccanoSource.py
-- Extend datatransform to perform the data wrangling for Doccano
+- Extend datatransform to perform the data wrangling for Doccanotransform.py

 ## David
 - implement a generic sshConnector with paramiko
-- implement a SourceBrat which open an ssh Connector to a brat Server
+- implement a BratSource.py which open an ssh Connector to a brat Server
-- implement datatransform to perform data wrangling for brat
+- implement datatransform to perform data wrangling for brattransform.py

 # otherthings to do